mmunhall/dumb-cache/README.md

 ### Constructor

 **DumbCache(uniqueKeyName)**

 Constructs an instance of DumbCache using uniqueKeyName as the name of the property used to identify the object.
 The cached is initialized as an empty array.

 **DumbCache(uniqueKeyName, object)**

 Constructs an instance of DumbCache using uniqueKeyName as the name of the property used to identify the object and object as the only item in the cache.

 **DumbCache(uniqueKeyName, array)**

 Constructs an instance of DumbCache using uniqueKeyName as the name of the property used to identify the object and all with all the objects in array as the items in the cache.
+Objects are added in the order they are stored in the array.
 See the notes `add()` method for information about how objects are added and which are ignored.

 ### Methods

+**.add(object)**

+Adds an object to the cache.
+If another object in the cache contains the same value for the property specified by `uniqueKeyName` then the object is not added.
+If the object does not contain a property `uniqueKeyName`, then the object is not added.

 Maybe some day:
 ---------------